erikerlandson/coulomb/README.md

 Previous topics have focused on how to work with specific `Quantity` and unit expressions.
 However, suppose you wish to write your own "generic" functions or classes, where `Quantity` values have parameterized types?
-For these situations, `coulomb` provides a set of type-classes that allow `Quantity` operations to be supported with type parameters.
+For these situations, `coulomb` provides a set of implicit type-classes that allow `Quantity` operations to be supported with type parameters.
+These typeclasses can be accessed via `import coulomb.unitops._`

-The `UnitString` type class supports unit names and abbreviations:
+The `UnitString` type-class supports unit names and abbreviations:
 ```scala
 scala> import coulomb.unitops._